cong-ngo/2D-RPG-Game/README.md

 ##  Overview

 This game is a part of my independent summer project to deepen my Java skills, enhance my college application, and bring my love for fantasy games to life.
 I’m responsible for all programming, logic, and gameplay design, while my partner handles graphics and visual assets.
+I did have to follow a tutorial series on Youtube to set up the game and build the basic functions for it, then I furbished it by adding more movements, tasks, map,... we also personalized our own styles, characters, entities,...

 ---